 Dr. Caporaso received his undergraduate degree in chemistry and cell biology research from Rutgers University, an M.S. in environmental science and his M.D. from the University of Medicine and Dentistry of New Jersey in 1980.
 After completing a residency in internal medicine in 1983, he joined the NCI as an oncology fellow in the Medicine Branch.
 He served as a research fellow and biotechnology fellow in the Environmental Epidemiology Branch of NCI.
 In 1996, he became Chief of the Pharmacogenetics Section, Genetic Epidemiology Branch (GEB).
-In 2011, he became Chief of GEB.
+He served as Chief of GEB from 2011 to 2016.

 Dr. Caporaso serves on the DCEG Biorepository Planning Group, the Research Evaluation Panel and Biomarker Advisory Committees of the American College of Radiology Imaging Network (ACRIN), the Steering Committee for the Prostate, Lung, Colorectal and Ovarian Cancer (PLCO) Cohort Study, the Technology Planning Group for the Next Generation Cohort for DCEG, the Steering Committee of the International Lung Cancer Consortium, and the Cancer Genetic Markers of Susceptibility (CGEMS) Data Access Committee charged with implementing sharing of available NCI genome-wide association study data with the scientific community.
 Dr. Caporaso is the Genetic Epidemiology Editor of Cancer Biomarkers Epidemiology and Genetics and teaches at the George Washington Milken School of Public Health and the University of Maryland, as well as the Molecular Epidemiology Course in DCEG, and the Translational Research in Clinical Oncology (TRACO) course for oncology fellows at NIH.